gcotcheza/workopia/README.md

 # Workopia Project Overview

 ## About the Project
-This project was developed following the "PHP from Scratch 2024 | Beginners to Advanced" course, emphasizing the fundamentals of vanilla PHP in building a CRUD application in a framework-like manner without using any frameworks or libraries.
+This project was developed following the [PHP From Scratch 2024 | Beginners to Advanced](https://www.udemy.com/course/php-from-scratch-course/?kw=php&src=sac) course, emphasizing the fundamentals of vanilla PHP in building a CRUD application in a framework-like manner without using any frameworks or libraries.
 The project is an exploration into architecting a web application following best practices in software development, structured to mimic the design patterns seen in popular PHP frameworks, such as Laravel, but all from scratch.

 ### Highlights